niktion9/cse15l-lab-reports/LabReport1.md

 Working Directory: home directory (/home)

-Explanation: The cd command stands for ":changing directory" meaning it take a directory as an argument and switched the cirectory to the one mentioned by the user.
-Since there was no argument following the cd command, the working directory is still the home directory, thus outputting a just a new empty command line.
+Explanation: The cd command stands for "change directory", meaning it takes a directory as an argument and allows the user to move from the current directory to the one mentioned.
+Since there was no argument following the cd command, the working directory is still the home directory, thus outputting just a new empty command line.

 Here is a codeblock, where I used the pwd (print working directory) command to check the working dorectory after the running the cd command with no arguments: